TheRockCrypto/BSC-Bot-Automatic-Sell-Token/README.md

 # How it works 🏋🏻‍♂️

 - Script check every second if a pair exist BNB/TOKEN on pancakeswap
-- When liquidity is detected the script approve the token and sell all token immedialty
+- When liquidity is detected the script approve the token and sell all token immediately
 - At the end script give you the transaction id